liferay/liferay-docs/discover/reference/articles/04-form-fields.markdown

 ![Figure 4: A select from list field.](../images/forms-select-list.png)

 Single Selection
-: Using a radio button, users select one option from a list of options displayed on the form.
+: Using a radio button, Users select one option from a list of options displayed on the form.

 ![Figure 5: A single selection field.](../images/forms-single-selection.png)